 - Continue filling the palette with gouache and adding the swatches to the swatch card.

-- When you're finished, you can paint if you want or you can let it dry for a few days.
+- When you’re finished, you can paint with it or let it dry for a few days.

-- To reconstitute the paint, add water to each color before you start painting.
-You can use a spray bottle or you can use an eye dropper for individual colors.
+- To reconstitute the paint, add water to each color before painting.
+Use a spray bottle or an eye dropper to rewet individual colors.

-- When you run out of a color, just add more paint.
+- When you run out of a color, add more paint.
+If you don’t like a color, remove it while it’s dry and add a new color.

 You Might Also Like: